twitter-together/action/tweets/README.md

 ## Create a tweet with a twitter poll

-**Note**: The configured twitter account needs to be authorized to use Twitters Ads API in order to send tweets including a poll.
+**Note**: The configured twitter account needs to be authorized to use Twitter's Ads API in order to send tweets including a poll.

 A tweet including a poll must end with 2-4 options in the following format